 On the left-hand side is the lateral view which also shows dislocation of elbow whereas on the right-hand side is anteroposterior view.

 The boy was treated with open reduction and internal fixation using three k-wires.

 Image 5 – Dislocation of Elbow With Fracture of Radial Neck – AP and Lateral Views

-45 years old lady came to out patient department with a history of fall from two wheeler 3 days back and complained of swelling in left elbow and inability to use the limb.
+45 years old lady came to the outpatient department with a history of fall from two wheeler 3 days back and complained of swelling in the left elbow and inability to use the limb.

-On examination there was tenderness around the elbow and any movement elicited the pain.
-An xray of elbow that she had carried along revealed following picture.
+On examination, there was tenderness around the elbow and any movement elicited the pain.
+An x-ray of the elbow that she had carried along revealed following picture.